 SAP used to be a black box that businesses installed and trusted implicitly but today, almost every organization has a mature SAP security team keeping an eye on access controls, authorizations, roles and profiles.
 These tasks are critical to ensure that employees across the globe can access SAP applications properly to perform required business processes, at the same time ensuring they have permissions to do only what they need to and not access anything outside of this realm.
 SAP environments have a lot of accounts in them that can be easily abused to give threat actors full administrator privileges and this is an area that organizations should focus on.

-Securing an SAP application involves much more than just restricting access and authorizations across the different systems.
+SAP security involves much more than just restricting access and authorizations across the different systems.
 Due to the nature and complexity of the technology that supports SAP applications, specific controls need to be in place to ensure SAP customers are properly deploying, setting-up and maintaining.

 Myth #3: Enforcing controls in SAP applications should only focus on production.